-- A. An adult TANF Family member is determined to be mentally or physically disabled, and the disability is expected to last 90 days or more (FAIP code DI).
+A. An adult TANF Family member is determined to be mentally or physically disabled, and the disability is expected to last 90 days or more (FAIP code DI).
 This exception is effective at the point in time the disability was diagnosed.
 If more than one adult is in the TANF Family, code the other adult(s) AE-Adult in Exempt Household on FAIP unless he/she meets another exception reason.
 This also applies to a two-parent family with one SSI parent.

-- B. A disability may be physical or mental, and must be verified by a physician or other health professional which include:
+NOTE: A disability may be physical or mental, and must be verified by a physician or other health professional which include: Physician Assistants, Nurse Practitioners, Psychologists, Psychiatrists, Physical Therapists, and other professionals qualified to make a clinical diagnosis.

-- 1. Physician Assistants

-- 2. Nurse Practitioners

-- 3. Psychologists

-- 4. Psychiatrists

-- 5. Physical Therapists

-- 6. Other professionals qualified to make a clinical diagnosis